-Public Health England’s UK Standards for Microbiology Investigations B 58 Processing Swabs for Group B Streptococcal Carriage (issued 2006, updated 2014, currently under review) – testing specifically for group B Strep carriage
+Public Health England’s UK Standards for Microbiology Investigations B 58 Detection of Carriage of Group B Streptococci.
+Issue 3. (issued 2006, updated 2014, 2015) – testing specifically for group B Strep carriage

 Public Health England’s UK Standards for Microbiology Investigations B 28 Investigation of Genital Tract and Associated Specimens (issued 2003, updated 2014) – non-specific testing.
 Page 14 states, “According to local protocol, patients judged at high risk for the development of group B streptococcal infection may be screened for carriage.
 Optimum yield will be achieved by selective/enrichment procedures applied to swabs obtained from the vagina and the anorectum”